Posted Date:September 27, 2013

 Subject: Potential Government Closure - Federal Student Aid Processing and Customer Service Guidance

-In the event of a closure of the federal government (more commonly referred to as a shutdown or furlough), there will be minimal impact on schools, lenders and guaranty agencies and their ability to administer the Title IV Programs.
-While our federal offices would be closed during a federal government closure, the majority of our Title IV processors, call centers, and Web sites will remain operational.
-In this announcement, we provide operational guidance about Federal Student Aid's communications, customer service call centers, scheduled system outages, processing systems, Web sites, and training workshops should a federal government shutdown occur.
+In the event of a closure of the federal government (more commonly referred to as a shutdown or furlough), there will be minimal impact on schools, lenders, and guaranty agencies and their ability to administer the Title IV Programs.
+While our federal offices would be closed during a federal government closure, the majority of our Title IV processors, contact centers, and Web sites will remain operational.
+In this announcement, we provide operational guidance about Federal Student Aid's communications, customer service contact centers, processing systems, and training events should a federal government shutdown occur.

 If a federal government shutdown occurs, we will operate as follows:

 We will provide updated information related to the shutdown on the Information for Financial Aid Professionals (IFAP) Web site, as feasible.
 We will not post routine guidance.
 Please monitor the IFAP Web site for further information, particularly following the reopening of the federal government.